Annex A: Guidelines on company security officer and alternate company security officer responsibilities

 10. conducting security briefings for employees after they receive a security clearance or reliability status and completing the Security screening certificate and briefing form

-12. retaining signed briefing forms on file
+12. retaining signed briefing forms in the employee's file

 13. limiting access to protected and classified information, assets or worksites to only personnel who have the proper security screening and who have a need-to-know